Pranav-Kale/SOC-Lab-with-Splunk-Sysmon-Using-Windows-10-and-Kali-Linux/README.md

 🔍 Option 1: Deploy ELK Stack for deeper, faster, and more flexible log analysis — fully customized for your environment.
 🛡️ Option 2: Deploy Wazuh SIEM (built on ELK) for advanced threat detection, automated correlation rules, and ready-made SOC dashboards.
 🐍 Use Python automation scripts to streamline the attack workflow.
-📟 Build a custom SOC dashboard that triggers real-time alerts when suspicious signatures, malware patterns, or specific attack indicators are detected — allowing analysts to respond instantly.
+📟 Build a more advanced SOC dashboard that triggers real-time alerts when suspicious signatures, malware patterns, or specific attack indicators are detected — allowing analysts to respond instantly.

 ---